 - NAIC complaint index: Depends on state

-- Unique value: IHC Health Group offers short-term medical plans in 35 states, the most among the companies we analyzed.
+- Unique value: IHC Health Group offers short-term medical plans through HealtheDeals in 35 states, the most among the companies we analyzed.

 Short-term plans from the Independence Holding Co.
 (IHC) were identified as available in the highest number of states in the U.S. IHC policies are offered in 35 states.
 However, there are some differences in plan availability based on individual state laws.

-IHC Health Group short-term plans allow policyholders to visit both in-network and out-of-network providers.
+IHC Health Group short-term plans are offered through their public facing subsidiary HealtheDeals.
+Most plans allow policyholders to visit both in-network and out-of-network providers.
 This added flexibility may be useful for someone that needs to visit a specialist.

 Finally, policies through IHC also provide some diagnostic care such as X-rays and diagnostic tests, which aren't commonly included in short-term plans.